scene in rovaniemi winter

 Horseback riding in the Arctic?
 Why not!
 This 3-hour horseback tour is a great option for horse lovers who want the chance to ride wherever they travel.

+Enjoy riding atop a Irish cob horse for a 1-hour horseback ride through a forested, glistening winter wonderland, admiring the beautiful Finnish countryside a short distance from Rovaniemi.
 You’ll also get the chance to brush the horses and learn a little about their life on the farm and how the horses are well-adapted to the cold environment.

-Book your arctic horseback ride here!
+Book your Arctic horseback ride here!

 Enjoy delicious Nordic cuisine in Rovaniemi’s best restaurants.